 Three 321* – Best for low users or emergency phones

 The 321 tariff from Three* does just what it says on the tin – it's a simple and cheap tariff, charging on a pure pay-as-you-go basis.
 It's a cracking deal for occasional mobile users, as it's by far the cheapest PAYG rate on the market.

 Can I add extras on?
-If you want extras, such as "all you can eat" data, you can add these whenever you need (see the Three website for info).
+If you want extras, such as "all you can eat" data, you can add these whenever you need to (see the Three website* for info).

-Typical £10 PAYG rates compared
+PAYG rates compared

 A ‘granny in a glovebox’ phone is great to stash in your car as an emergency second mobile, to give to your kids or if you only need to use a phone very occasionally.